arief25ramadhan/Biggest/README.md

+#Description
-This program pickc the largest of three numbers
+This program picks the largest of three numbers